-MathAudio Headphone EQ VST
+MathAudio Headphone EQ

 - Helps to detect and compensate for the unwanted resonances in high-end headphones and earphones.

 - Matches headphones to the individual contours of the listener's pinna (outer ear) and inner ear canal.

 - Includes a signal generator which allows the listener to detect the frequencies of the unwanted resonances caused by the mismatch between the headphone and the ear canal.

 - Accurately tunes the compensating filters to the corresponding frequencies of the unwanted resonances.

 - Allows the listener to achieve the neutral timbre of the sound of professional headphones.

 - Avoids the masking effect caused by overloading the eardrum with unwanted resonance frequencies.

 - Removes the 'ringing' effect caused by unwanted resonances.

 - Includes a crossfeed feature which allows the listener to reduce the channel separation to a natural level.
 The crossfeed makes the headphones less fatiguing to listen to for long periods.